danielbarter/personal-website-code/content/markdown/CV.md

 ## Bio

-I am a scientist, working in high performance computing.
-I have built simulators for
+I am a mathematical physicist specializing in quantum computing.

-- 2D gapped topological phases of matter
-- Lithium and Magnesium ion batteries
-- Linear optical quantum systems

-Recently, I have been thinking about fault tolerant quantum computing.
+I have spent a lot of time thinking about the connection between topological quantum field theory and fault tolerance.
+Currently I work on fault tolerant logic for quantum LDPC codes.
+I also have a substantial amount of software experience, and have built simulators for 2D gapped topological phases of matter, lithium and magnesium ion batteries and linear optical quantum systems.

 ## Employment
 - **PsiQuantum.** November 2022 - .
 Computational Physicist.
 Working on quantum optics simulators.